ardakalayci/ytsummarizer/README.md

 - An OpenAI API key is required for the summary generation feature

+## Security and Best Practices

+This plugin follows Obsidian's security guidelines and best practices:

+- Uses DOM API instead of innerHTML for safer content rendering
+- Properly handles resources in the plugin lifecycle
+- Uses CSS classes for styling instead of inline styles
+- Implements proper error handling and user feedback

 ## Acknowledgments

 Many thanks to creators and contributors of following plugins: